factcatch/factcatch/README.md

 ### Getting Started
 If you first run the app, your database will be empty.
 So you need to import data from the `datasets` folder which contain a lot of claims. <br>
 The app use the template of *Snopes* datasets, you can find *Snopes* datasets at [here](http://resources.mpi-inf.mpg.de/impact/web_credibility_analysis/Snopes.tar.gz).

-### You can make dataset
+### Data Subsampling
-If you would like to test the app with more datasets, you can generate dataset by using the following command with the argument `--num_of_claims` and `--path_datasets`:
+If you would like to test the app with a subset of data, you can sample the dataset by using the following command with the argument `--num_of_claims` and `--path_datasets`:
 ```
 python ./utils/make_data.py
 --num_of_claims=100